ZygimantasLiutkus/OOP-project/docs/agendas/Agenda - 22.03.2022.md

 - Is it bad to have high cyclomatic complexity?
 - How to correctly import activities?
-- Should files stored locally also be commited to main (json/images)?
+- Should files stored locally also be committed to main (json/images)?

 # Tips / tops round